How to Calculate Sales Per Man Hour (SPMH)

 2. Compare Sales with Labor Costs.

-Examining your sales per man hour allows you to see how many orders you’re completing during one hour, then you can compare that to how much it’s costing you in labor to do so.
-You can use the information to decide when to staff your lower and higher paid employees based on revenues that are generated during a given period of time.
+Examining your sales per man hour allows you to see how many orders you’re completing during one hour, and then you can compare that to how much it’s costing you in labor to do so.
+You can use the information to adjust labor scheduling.
+You can decide when to staff your lower and higher paid employees based on revenues that are generated during a given period of time.
 Or maybe you have an employee who is great at upselling; you can decide if you want to schedule him or her during your busy times of day to reach out to more customers or to schedule that person during the slower times of day to boost sales during that time.

 3. Evaluate Staffing Levels.